ericc-ch/ai-studio-api/README.md

 - To handle multiple incoming requests sequentially and manage interactions with the single browser instance, the server utilizes a request queue.
 New API requests are added to this queue and processed one at a time.

 The server then formats this extracted response to match the OpenAI API specification (e.g., for chat completions or streaming chunks) and returns it to the client.
 This entire process programmatically mimics how a human user would interact with AI Studio, effectively creating an API wrapper around the web UI.

+## API Endpoints

+The server exposes the following OpenAI-compatible endpoints:

+- `GET /`: A simple health check endpoint that returns "Server running".
+- `GET /models` and `GET /v1/models`: Lists the available models from Google AI Studio.
+- `POST /chat/completions` and `POST /v1/chat/completions`: Creates a chat completion.
+This endpoint supports both streaming and non-streaming responses.

 ## Prerequisites